markokonsaFob/ondemand-appium/README.md

 Users can use this service as a regular Appium service but when there are more than one device they need to use then there is no need of starting multiple services.
 On-Demand service will handle everything aroud that.
 It will start Appium service when POST request comes in and deletes the session on DELETE http request.

 ## Roadmap
-* Basic Appium HTTP Handlers - In progress
+* Basic Appium HTTP Handlers :warning:
-* Port manager for Service - Not Started
+* Port manager for Service :warning:
-* User interface for managing different connected devices - Planned
+* User interface for managing different connected devices :warning:
-* Simulator/Emulator support
+* Simulator/Emulator support :warning:
-* Easier Simulator/Emulator creation
+* Easier Simulator/Emulator creation :warning:
 * ...